-Strep throat in infants: A common diagnosis?
+Strep throat in young children: A common diagnosis?

-- Refusal to breast-feed or drink from a bottle
+- Refusal to eat or feed

 - Swollen glands in the neck

 - Red, swollen tonsils or throat

 - A fine, red rash on the torso, arms and legs

 Testing for strep throat isn't usually recommended in children younger than age 3, as the infection doesn't occur often in this age group.
 Strep throat may be diagnosed with a rapid antigen test, a molecular test (PCR) or a throat culture.

 Treatment for strep throat is typically a course of antibiotics.
 Recurrent strep throat may be treated with a different antibiotic from the one prescribed originally.
 In some cases, surgery to remove the tonsils (tonsillectomy) may be the most appropriate treatment.